-For visitors from all corners of the world and native Californians alike, the toughest part about planning a the perfect weekend in California is deciding where to visit!
-No need to request time off work or travel the globe, you can make your weekend a little bit sweeter with these 15 amazing weekend getaways in California!
+For visitors from all corners of the world and native Californians alike, the toughest part about planning a the perfect weekend in California is deciding where to visit.
+No need to request time off work or travel the globe, you can make your weekend a little bit sweeter with these 15 amazing California weekend getaways.

 It’s not hard to see why some visit Santa Barbara and never want to leave.
 The coastal city is popular among high-class foodies and is a retreat for many celebrities, but the atmosphere is always laid back and easy going.

 Walk along State Street or see the rose garden at the Santa Barbara Mansion, and check the “Funk Zone” — a community of cafes, boutique shops, wine tasting shops and art galleries — before heading to the pier.
 Want to fit in with the locals?
 Rent a bike.

 Where to Stay in Santa Barbara

 For a great budget accommodation option, check out the Coast Village Inn on Coast Village Road.
 The property is just a six minute walk from the beach, has a heated swimming pool, and offers free beach cruiser bicycles for your use.